adimoza2211/OS/assignment_2/README_DESIGN.txt

         11.close file descriptors
         12.handle errors related to file descriptors, failed forks 13.all the while we wait for the child process to finish as in lecture 6,7 notes using the wait() syscall

 Some functions that won't work on this shell:
     sudo: The sudo command allows authorized users to execute commands with superuser privileges.
-For example, running system administration tasks or installing software that requires root access
+For example, running system administration tasks or installing software that requires root access.

     su: The su command allows switching to another user account, including the superuser (root).
-    It's used to execute commands as a different user
+    It's used to execute commands as a different user.

     mount: Mounting file systems and devices often requires root privileges.
 For example, mounting a USB drive or network share:

-    ptables: Configuring firewall rules using iptables requires superuser privileges
+    ptables: Configuring firewall rules using iptables requires superuser privileges.

+Contributions:

+Aditya Moza: Implemented the execution of the non-piped and & commands.
+Aarya Khadelwal: Implemented the execution of piped commands.
+The history , handling of CTRL C and general error handling was done by both.

+Link to Private GitHUb repository: https://github.com/adimoza2211/OS.git